Guqin tunings: Traditional tuning theory

-In early qin music theory, the word "diao" 〔調〕 meant both tuning and mode, but by the Qing period, "diao" meant tuning (of changing pitch) and "yin" 〔音〕 meant mode (of changing scales).
-Often before a piece, the tablature names the tuning and then the mode using traditional Chinese names: gong 《宮》 (do), shang 《商》 (re), jiao or jue 《角》 (mi), zhi 《徵》 (sol), yu 《羽》 (la), or combinations thereof.
-A more modern name for tunings uses the word jun 〔均〕 to mean key or pitch of the piece, so for example, zhonglü jun 〈仲吕均〉 means "F key", since zhonglü is the name of the Chinese pitch which Western equivalent is "F".
+In early qin music theory, the word diao (調) meant both tuning and mode, but by the Qing period, diao meant tuning (of changing pitch) and yin (音) meant mode (of changing scales).
+Often before a piece, the tablature names the tuning and then the mode using traditional Chinese names: gong (do), shang (re), jiao or jue (mi), zhi (sol), yu (la), or combinations thereof.
+A more modern name for tunings uses the word jun (均) to mean key or pitch of the piece, so for example, zhonglü jun means "F key", since zhonglü is the name of the Chinese pitch which Western equivalent is "F".

 Close-up of standard wood tuning peg.

 There are more than 20 different tunings used in qin music, out of which only between two and four are commonly used.
 Some of these, however, are actually alternate names for the same tuning.
 A single tuning can have several different names depending on which system the composer was taught and used; an additional confusion is caused by the fact that two different tunings can share the same name.
-For example, huangzhong diao 〈黃鐘調/黄钟调〉 could mean either "lower first string and tighten fifth string" (e.g. Shenqi Mipu, etc.), "lower third string" (e.g. Qinxue Lianyao), or normal tuning (e.g. Mei'an Qinpu).
+For example, huangzhong diao could mean either "lower first string and tighten fifth string" (e.g. Shenqi Mipu, etc.), "lower third string" (e.g. Qinxue Lianyao), or normal tuning (e.g. Mei'an Qinpu).
 Another potentially confusing problem is the naming of some of the tunings which may have misleading names, like the ruibin tuning.
 Ruibin is the name of the Chinese pitch which Western equivalent is "F♯", but that note does not appear or is used in the tuning, and so it is difficult to explain the logic in the naming.

 Although Chinese music is often said to be pentatonic in scale, this is not strictly accurate.
 In qin music, if one examines the modes and scales, one can often find many pitches beyond a pentatonic scale.
 Examples include pieces like "Shenren Chang" [Harmony Between Gods and Men] which uses a lot of "strange" notes not much heard in modern Chinese music.
 One might say that Chinese music was not truly pentatonic in the beginning, but became so because of standardisation.
 Thus, many of the more "popular" Chinese instruments such as the erhu, dizi, or pipa adopted more purely pentatonic scales and modes, whilst the qin which was secluded from such standardisations kept much of the old tradition of music.
 We can see from older, more ancient scores, such as Youlan using such rare notes; comparing that to a more modern piece one can hear the difference in tonality, scales and mode.